Here, I list the performance that I think the listed actor gave their best performance (that I have seen).

-Amy Lou Adams was born in Vicenza, Veneto, Italy, to American parents Kathryn (Hicken) and Richard Kent Adams, while her father was a U.S. serviceman.
+Amy Lou Adams was born in Vicenza, Veneto, Italy, to American parents, Kathryn (Hicken) and Richard Kent Adams, a U.S. serviceman who was stationed at Caserma Ederle in Italy at the time.
 She was raised in a Mormon family of seven children in Castle Rock, Colorado, and has English, as well as smaller amounts of Danish, Swiss-German, and Norwegian, ancestry...

 “ 1.
 Enchanted (2007)

 2. Night at the Museum: Battle of the Smithsonian (2009)

 3. Man of Steel (2013) ” - elephant999

 Claire Adams was born in Winnipeg, Canada (her brother was prolific screenwriter Gerald Drayson Adams